Design Museum R+D

 Please note that the space is closed to the public until further notice.

 Sign up to the newsletter to receive updates regarding exhibitions, learning events and news from the Design Museum.

 research talks and events

-From January 2017, the Design Museum R+D programme will offer a range of public talks, workshops and symposia.
-Further details will be made available on this website.
+The Design Museum R+D programme offers a range of public talks, workshops and symposia.
+Check the website for updates.